OnixClient-Scripts/OnixClient_Scripts/README.md

 Blur your motion! || FLASH WARNING!!!!!!!!!!!!

 ## [BetterHunger](https://github.com/OnixClient-Scripts/OnixClient_Scripts/raw/master/Modules/betterHunger.lua)
-Hunger has never been so efficient and intuitive
+Hunger has never been so efficient and intuitive - made by O2Flash20

 ​